All Episodes

 That's where Kodak fucked up.

-Kodak filled up filled out an ATF form saying that he wasn't a felon and he wasn't under indictment when he was.
+Kodak filled up, filled out an ATF form saying that he wasn't a felon and he wasn't under indictment when he was.

 So that's what ended up getting him jammed up.

-I think it was boozy, it was ATF that picked up boozy, it was ATF that got TI with the with the weapons stuff.
+It was ATF that got TI with the with the weapon stuff.

 So if it's a gun violation, guys, nine out of ten times is gonna be ATF that does it.

-Is that mean Lil Wayne too?
+Does that mean Lil Wayne too?

-Little Wayne get hit with ATF.
+Did Lil Wayne get hit with ATF?

 There was a gun charge.

-Oh so he got hit with the state though.
+Oh, so he got hit with the state, though.

-So but it ended up being state because he went to Rikers.
+But it ended up being state because he went to Rikers.

 Wow.